ParthPratap/Gradient-Editor-for-Unity/README.md

 # Gradient Editor for Unity

-Repo for writting a custom gradient UI in Unity.
+Repo for a custom gradient UI in Unity.

+Made with the looking through Sebastian Lague tutorials.